Why 510 Thread Batteries Remain the Standard

 - Precise voltage control (0.1V increments ideal)

-- Quality airflow engineering
+- Good airflow design

 For Discretion Seekers